Ava DuVernay drama starring Noah Wyle coming to CBS

 Noah Wyle, best known for his decade-plus run on "ER," stars on the series as the husband of the doctor killed.

-Emayatzy Corinealdi, Aliyah Royale, and Noel Fisher also star in the series, written by "Supergirl" alum Caitlin Parrish and Erica Weiss.
+Emayatzy Corinealdi, Aliyah Royale and Noel Fisher also star in the series, written by "Supergirl" alum Caitlin Parrish and Erica Weiss.

 Sarah Schechter ("The Flash," "Riverdale") executive produces alongside DuVernay and Berlanti.